Gakwaya011/linear_regression_model/README.md

 ## Data Source

-Our model was trained on a Kaggle dataset with soil and environmental data.
-We preprocessed the data to ensure it was ready for machine learning.
+My model was trained on a Kaggle dataset with soil and environmental data.
+I preprocessed the data to ensure it was ready for machine learning.

 ## Live Links